 KING CITY — City of King is now accepting business assistance applications for those who have been impacted financially by the Covid-19 pandemic.

 The funding is provided by the City of King and the State of California CDBG program.
 The City will be offering grants for up to $10,000 per eligible business.
-It is estimated that approximately $230,000 will be made available through this program, which will fund roughly 25 to 30 businesses.
+Beginning Feb.
+27, businesses who did not apply during Phase I will be allowed to submit applications, which will be processed and awarded on a first-come, first-served basis.

 The purpose of the program is to provide grants to small- and medium-sized businesses within the city limits of King City to offset the negative impacts of the Covid-19 Shelter In Place (SIP) order.
 All funding will be provided in the form of a grant for these businesses who have been impacted.